Multinational Corporation MNC

 Richard D. Robinson - The ANNALS of the American Academy of Political and Social

-The point of departure is an explicit discussion of the nature of nationalism in terms of
+The point of departure is a discussion of the nature of nationalism

-multinational corporation that is owned and managed multinationally, and (2) the
+TNC, a multinational corporation that is owned and managed multinationally, and (b)

 The Use of the Multinational Corporation as a Research Context